tyler-paulson/webflow/README.md

 ### Implementation

-**Step 1 -** Give the Collection List or Collection List Wrapper that will be launching the popovers the following attribute:
+**Step 1 -** Give the Collection List or Collection List Wrapper that will be launching the lightboxes the following attribute:

 ```
 clb="list"